Lightroom Tutorial Collection for Beginners (Classic & CC)

 A lot of features might be hidden behind a shortcut or a small menu which you might not see for months if you don’t know it’s there.

-This free Lightroom tutorial rounds up a sum of small, but useful tricks, and a variety of really useful and important hacks to help you speed your workflow and create better images overall.
+This free Lightroom tutorial rounds up a sum of small, but useful tricks, and a variety of really useful and important hacks to help you speed your workflow, batch edit images and create better images overall.

 How to Dodge and Burn in Lightroom